inventid/cdn/README.md

 # CDN

 This is our general CDN.
-This build system pushes generated CSS and Javascript files to this repo
+This build system pushes generated CSS and Javascript files to this repo.

+## Immutability

+All the files in this repo are immutable.
+The hashes which are appended to the filenames are the `md5` values of the content.

+The only exception to this rule are any files which have `-latest` appended.
+These are the most recent versions and can be depended on by other services.